openscanhub/openscanhub/docs/development.md

 COPR_CLI_COPR_URL
 ```

+Then, to set up the `gitlab-job-guard` required variable:

+- Go to Gitlab preferences, create an access token with `read_api` and `read_repository` permissions.

+- Add another masked variable named `GITLAB_CI_TOKEN` to the CI settings as above:

 These variables are stored separately due to character limit imposed by GitLab and they are required to be stored in base64 form.

 ## How does GitLab CI build on Copr: